There is Just Too Much at Stake to Get This Wrong. We Understand the Science Behind These Events.

-Nothing is more important than reconstructing the truth in an officer involved shooting, as too much is at stake to get it wrong.
-While the body worn camera may have captured the event it does not educate the audience on the science behind why the event occurred.
-Often the body camera is seeing the world differently than the officers, as they do not have the same perspective, nor does it explain the science behind human factors, perception, reaction times, or demonstrate what possible scenarios cold have occurred if the officer took different actions during the event.
-We understand the science behind these events and have taken extensive training in the science behind what is happening when an OIS occurs.
-We use the latest technology in ballistic analysis, human factors, and the line of sight difference between a body worn camera and the police officer’s own eyes to educate the jury on the true facts behind the incident so they can make fair and just verdicts based upon facts not conjecture
+Nothing is more important than reconstructing the truth in an officer-involved shooting, as too much is at stake to get it wrong.
+While the body-worn camera may have captured the event it does not educate the audience on the science behind why the event occurred.
+Often the body camera is seeing the world differently than the officers, as they do not have the same perspective, nor does it explain the science behind human factors, perception, reaction times, or demonstrate what possible scenarios could have occurred if the officer took different actions during the event.
+We understand the dynamics behind these events and we have taken extensive training to understand the science behind what is happening when an OIS occurs.
+We use the latest technology in ballistic analysis, human factors, and the line of sight difference between a body-worn camera and the police officer’s own eyes to educate the jury on the true facts behind the incident so they can make fair and just verdicts based upon facts not conjecture.

 Our experience in OIS reconstruction is second to none, let us get the truth to the jury so they can make the correct verdict

 We have extensive training in the ability to reverse engineer what is seen in a BWC or dash cam video, so the incident can be viewed at any angle giving your team the tools they need to understand the incident at an advanced level.
 Our team will be able to extract important information such as the suspect’s height, distance away from officers, or whether his hands were in his pockets.
 Proper video analysis will allow us to extract very important forensic data that simply cannot be achieved by watching the video alone.
 Let us give your experts what they need to be successful in their analysis.